serokell/qtah/README.md

 associated class's module with `QtExportSignal`.
 As an example, see [QLineEdit](qtah-generator/src/Graphics/UI/Qtah/Generator/Interface/Widgets/QLineEdit.hs).

-Use `test`/`collect` as necessary for signal with minimum versions different from their classes'.
+Use `test`/`collect` as necessary for signals with minimum versions different from their classes'.

 Each type of argument list that a signal can use must have associated listener